ramonpolanski/crimes/cheatsheet_sqlite (copy).md

 .open my_database.db
 ```

-Otherwise a in-memory database will be used which
+Otherwise an in-memory database will be used which
 is stored in RAM - all will be lost on session end.

 ##########################